 New York law allows the uninjured spouse to seek compensation for these negative changes in the relationship in a “loss of consortium” claim.
 This type of claim is, like pain and suffering, a subjective loss with no direct market value.
 The amount you can receive will depend on certain facts, such as the duration and severity of your spouse’s injury.
 Please discuss with an attorney how the accident has changed your marriage.

 Let us fight for you following a catastrophic personal injury

-At Sullivan & Galleshaw we are dedicated to provided personal service to our clients while litigating aggressively on their behalf.
-To schedule your free and confidential personal injury consultation call 718-843-0300 or contact us online.
+At Sullivan & Galleshaw, we are dedicated to providing personal service to our clients while litigating aggressively on their behalf.
+To schedule your free and confidential personal injury consultation, call 718-400-7011 or contact us online.